daphnia project

 Making water quality visible through living indicators

-Daphnia Project is built around a simple public idea: if delicate aquatic organisms struggle in a water source, that water deserves closer attention.
+daphnia project is built around a simple public idea: if delicate aquatic organisms struggle in a water source, that water deserves closer attention.

 Water Quality Awareness